-Whether your interior design business is just starting out or has more firmly planted roots, there’s likely room to grow.
+Whether your interior design business is just starting or you have an established interior design firm, there’s likely room to grow.

 What's next for your company?